-How to Make ATM Deposits
+How To Make ATM Deposits

-- Confirm that your session has ended and that your account is no longer accessible before you walk away from the machine.
+When you finish, confirm that the deposit was completed correctly.
+Review the amount deposited, and, if possible, make any corrections.
+Next, get a receipt, preferably with images of each check you deposited on the receipt.
+Confirm that your session ended and that your account is no longer accessible before you walk away from the machine.

 When the Money Is Available